ssilverman/rdm-schema/README.md

 ### Constraints and errors

-The schema does not capture every possible error.
+Note that the schema does not capture every possible error.
 Some errors can only be caught after processing a schema instance.
-It is an error if any of the requirements below are not met.

-1. `"bitField"` type: the number of bits defined in the array must be less than or equal to the `"size"` value.
-2. `"bytes"` type: the `"minLength"` value must be less than or equal to the `"maxLength"` value.
-3. `"string"` type: any size limits described by `"pattern"` must not contradict the limits described by `"minLength"` and `"maxLength"`.
-As well, the `"minLength"` value must be less than or equal to the `"maxLength"` value.
-4. If a command is a duplicate of another command then it cannot duplicate itself.
-For example, a `"get_response"` cannot have a value of `"get_response"`.
-5. `"refType"`: the reference must point to an object having one of the types in `#/$defs/oneOfTypes` and there must not be any circular references.
+Please see the [Best practices](#best-practices) section for more details about avoiding these kinds of errors.

 ## Best practices